Staples' merger with Office Depot hangs in balance at court hearing

+BRIEF-Walmart in advanced talks to acquire online men’s retailer Bonobos - Recode

+* Walmart is in advanced talks to acquire online men’s retailer Bonobos - Recode, citing sources Source text : http://bit.ly/2pjNhu4 Further company coverage:

-WASHINGTON The fate of Staples Inc's (SPLS.O) planned merger with Office Depot Inc (ODP.O), which U.S. antitrust regulators have sued to stop, depends in part on whether a district court judge decides that Amazon.com Inc (AMZN.O) will soon become a behemoth in the office supply business.
+WASHINGTON, March 21 The fate of Staples Inc's planned merger with Office Depot Inc, which U.S. antitrust regulators have sued to stop, depends in part on whether a district court judge decides that Amazon.com Inc will soon become a behemoth in the office supply business.

 In opening arguments on Monday in the court fight between the Federal Trade Commission and Staples, Tara Reinhart argued for the FTC that Staples' $6.3 billion bid for Office Depot is illegal because the two companies sell 79 percent of the pens, paper, file folders and other "consumable office supplies" sold to Fortune 100 companies.